Carya ovalis: Description

-Like all hickories, the fruit is a small round or slightly elliptical nut, born singly or in groups of 2-3 on the ends of bearing branches.
-When immature, the nut is encased in a thin, green husk with 4 distinct seams.
+Like all hickories, the fruit is a small round or slightly elliptical nut, born singly or in groups of two or three on the ends of bearing branches.
+When immature, the nut is encased in a thin, green husk with four distinct seams.
 Upon maturity (late September to mid-October) the husk changes from being green, fleshy and flexible to dark brown and very brittle.
 The seams then split from the base upwards and may or may not completely separate from the ripe nut.
-The nut itself is smooth, tan to beige in color and has 4 shallow ridges from the seams.
+The nut itself is smooth, tan to beige in color and has four shallow ridges from the seams.
 The inner kernel is very oily and varies in flavor from bitter and unpalatable to mildly sweet.
-For such as small nut, the shell is thick and the kernel difficult to extract.
+For such a small nut, the shell is thick and the kernel difficult to extract.
 These nuts are relished by countless wildlife species, including many rodents and birds, as well as raccoons and wild turkeys.

 The flowers emerge in the spring at the same times as the developing leaves (early to late May).
 The male flowers are long, green, inconspicuous drooping catkins that develop between the base of the petiole and the developing twig.
 The female flowers are bizarre looking, with a tuft of sticky green tissue emerging from a swollen base.
 These develop individually or in groups at the end of a new twig, after the expanding leaves.
 All hickories are self-infertile and monoecious.